 These ingredients are often added to many weight loss and protein supplements to increase richness.
 However, these fats are often derived from processed, hydrogenated sources that contain trans fats, which are thought to be more harmful than saturated fats.

 Specifically, trans fats raise levels of triglycerides and bad (LDL) cholesterol, while lowering good (HDL) cholesterol.
-This dyslipidemia is a recipe for metabolic dysfunction.
+This dyslipidemia is a recipe for metabolic dysfunction4.
 Furthermore, vegetable oils are often high in omega-6 fatty acids, which are plentiful in our diet.
 In contrast, most of us need more omega-3 fats.

 8. Thickeners and gums

 Thickening agents and gums, including xanthan gum, are often manufactured from soy, corn, and wheat.
 These added ingredients can cause bloating and gas in some people.